Emergency Resources

 If you, or someone you know is in crisis, please contact one of these resources immediately.

-If you are in crisis please call the 24-Hour Regional Crisis Line at 1-877-266-1818, the National Suicide Prevention Lifeline at
+If you are in crisis please call the 24-Hour Regional Crisis Line at 1-877-266-1818, or the Suicide and Crisis

 CRISIS LINES